patrickmcelwee/patrickmcelwee.github.io/_drafts/functional-code-reuse-through-abstraction.markdown

 checks that the `candidate` is `not-divisible?` by them (up to the square root of the `candidate`).

-The `primes` function cannot just use `filter` anymore, because now we have to keep track of the `known-primes`.
-So we basically embed an explicit filtering operation in the `primes` function - one that builds up the `known-primes` vector and passes it into `is-prime?` each time.
-We also have to use `lazy-seq` to keep that lovely laziness `filter` provided.

 And our optimization pays off:

 {% highlight clojure %}